 Create a shortlist of properties

-With your stated criteria in mind, a buyer’s agent will create a shortlist of acceptable properties and arrange a time for you to inspect them in person.
+With your stated criteria in mind, a buyer’s agent will help you create a shortlist of acceptable properties for you to inspect them in person.
 This can spare you the hassle of showing up to homes that might have looked promising online only to be disappointed.

 Hunt for properties interstate